abjt14/polyrhythmic-rings/README.md

 ## Cross-Browser Caveats & Performance Issues

 One of the most performance intensive parts of the application is the horizontal strings that trigger when the white circles hit them.
-I faced severe performance issue in Safari and Firefox.
+I faced severe performance issues in Safari and Firefox.
 I tried two methods to solve this.

-First by using SVG filters on an SVG `<line />` element, and the second, using the same filters on a `<div />`.
+First by using SVG filters on an SVG `<line />` element, and the second, using the same filters on an HTML `<div />`.
 The first method performs well for Safari, but is very sluggish for Firefox, however the second method is very sluggish for Safari, and just marginally better for Firefox.
-We're currently using the SVG version, but both versions are available in the project files.
+We're currently using the SVG `<line />` in production, but both versions are available in the project files.

 I'll continue to work on this, I have a few new ideas to try out.